miklevin/MikeLev.in/_posts/2025-11-04-jekyll-nix-flakes-mathjax-liquid-templates.md

 ### Content Potential And Polish
 - **Core Strengths:**
-  - Demonstrates a highly pragmatic approach to technical problem-solving, prioritizing real-world skills (Liquid Templates for Shopify SEO) over theoretical performance gains (Go Lang Hyde).
+  - Demonstrates a highly pragmatic approach to technical problem-solving, prioritizing real-world skills (Liquid Templates for Shopify SEO) over theoretical performance gains (Go Lang Hugo).
   - Provides a comprehensive "blueprint" for using Nix Flakes to create antifragile, reproducible development environments, directly addressing Ruby dependency hell.
   - Illustrates step-by-step solutions for common Jekyll customization challenges, like integrating MathJax and understanding theme inheritance, demystifying complex concepts.
   - Engages in a dynamic, Socratic dialogue with the AI, which enriches the explanation and reinforces key learning moments through back-and-forth problem-solving.